-The most highly recommended Robert Louis Stevenson biography currently in publication is:
+The most highly recommended Robert Louis Stevenson biography currently available is:

-There have been a handful of books written about Fanny over the years.
-Here is a selection:
+There have been a handful of books written about Fanny Matilda Stevenson of the years.
+Below are a suggested few:

 The team of Stevenson scholars which supports the Napier University’s website about Robert Louis Stevenson, have compiled some of the most thorough lists about the author and resources to learn about him.